InteractiveFaultLocalization/InteractiveFaultLocalization.github.io/pages/raw-data.md

 + Execution instruction about the test suite

 Before warm-up and debugging session of the feature phase we provided further information about the main features of the three IDE plug-ins, which were introduced during this phase.
-At the beginning of the debugging sessions in the feature phase and use-case phase, the subjects got an [additional printed handout](https://github.com/InteractiveFaultLocalization/think-aloud-utils/blob/iFL2021/handouts/tools.pdf) that contained a one page brief summary about the features as a reminder.
+At the beginning of the debugging sessions in the feature phase and use-case phase, the subjects got an additional printed handout [HU](https://github.com/InteractiveFaultLocalization/think-aloud-utils/blob/iFL2021/handouts/tools.pdf), [EN](https://github.com/InteractiveFaultLocalization/think-aloud-utils/blob/iFL2021/handouts/tools_en.pdf) that contained a one page brief summary about the features as a reminder.

 ### Categorization of the Behaviors